What Does Black Tea Taste Like?

 Most breakfast teas are blends typically made from Assam, Ceylon, or Darjeeling.
 Breakfast teas have a stronger flavor with higher caffeine content, and are the perfect choice to start your day.

-Breakfast teas are made from black tea to produce a robust cup that goes well with a hearty morning meal.
+Breakfast teas produce a robust cup that goes well with a hearty morning meal.
 Because they are bolder blends, they often go well with a drop of milk.

-English Breakfast tea is a classic breakfast tea.
-This full-bodied black loose leaf tea blend is made with Keemun black tea prized for its rich flavor with a slightly smoky palate.
-The astringency of this English tea is well-balanced with a honeyed aroma.
+English Breakfastย tea is a classic breakfast tea.
+Made with Keemun black tea, it is a full-bodied blend with rich flavor and a slightly smoky palate.
+The astringency of this English tea isย well-balanced with aย honeyed aroma.

 Keemun tea